 For transition risks, the Group expects policies and regulations related to climate change to be stricter.
 If the Group's existing compliance procedures and business operations could not fully comply with the new legal and regulatory requirements, it might incur additional compliance costs and adversely affect the reputation of the Group.
 In addition, investors are increasingly urging the Group to take action on climate change, and they may withdraw capital if the Group fails to implement effective measures to manage climate-related risks.
-Related climate-related risks might also impose an impact to the Group's investment and financing activities regarding related industries.
+Related climate-related risks might also impose an impact on the Group's investment and financing activities regarding related industries.

-To manage the above transition risks, the Group has taken an array of actions.
-First, the Group's management regularly monitors existing and emerging climate-related trends, policies and regulations and seeks compliance consulting services to reduce legal risks.
-Second, the Group will gradually incorporate sustainability into its investment strategies and business operation.
-Various measures have been taken to protect the environment, including measures aimed at reducing GHG emissions as well as resources conservation.
+To manage the above transition risks, the Group's management regularly monitors existing and emerging climaterelated trends, policies and regulations and seeks compliance consulting services to reduce legal risks.
+Various measures have also been taken to protect the environment, including measures aimed at reducing GHG emissions as well as resources conservation.
 By going beyond current compliance requirements, the Group has a better chance to adapt swiftly to regulatory changes and maintain high transparency in disclosing climate-related risks and opportunities, in order to build trust and confidence with investors.